William H. Wade: Early life

 Wade was born near Springfield, in Clark County, Ohio on November 3, 1835.

 He attended the common schools, Grove Academy.

 Wade attended Antioch College in Yellow Springs, Ohio.

 Career

 Wade was a farmer.
 He engaged in agricultural pursuits.

 On April 17, 1861, during the Civil War, Wade enlisted in the Union Army.
 Wade was mustered out on April 26, 1866 with the rank of lieutenant colonel.
 He served with Thirty-First Ohio Volunteers.
 He commanded the 40th United States Colored Infantry Regiment and fought in Corinth, Murfreesboro, and Chickamauga.

 In May 1866, Wade moved to Missouri and resumed agricultural pursuits.

 In 1881, Wade served as member of the State house of representatives until 1884.

 Wade was elected as a Republican to the Forty-ninth, Fiftieth, and Fifty-first Congresses (March 4, 1885 – March 3, 1891).

 He served as chairman of the Committee on Labor (Fifty-first Congress).

 He was an unsuccessful candidate for reelection to the Fifty-second Congress.

 He again engaged in agricultural pursuits.

 Death

 Wade died in Springfield, Missouri on January 13, 1911.
-He was interred in Maple Park Cemetery in Springfield, Missouri.